Tiago Silva (footballer, born 2000)

-Zira in the Azerbaijan Premier League as a goalkeeper.
+Zira in the Azerbaijan Premier League as a goalkeeper (from 2023 to June 2026).

 Club career

 Born in Seixal, Silva spent most of his youth career in the ranks of S.L.
 Benfica B, and concluded his development at Vitória SC.
 He signed a contract with the latter in October 2018, when he was named in their new under-23 team.
-On 18 May 2019 he made his debut for the already relegated reserve team on the final day of the LigaPro season, in a 2–2 draw at home to FC Porto B. In July 2023, Thiago Silva signed a contract with Zira FK.
+On 18 May 2019 he made his debut for the already relegated reserve team on the final day of the LigaPro season, in a 2–2 draw at home to FC Porto B.

+Zira

+In July 2023, Thiago Silva signed a contract with Zira FK.

+On 7 June 2026, Zira announced that Silva had left the club after three-years.